v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - Keep your existing Azure Information Protection labels on documents and email.
 - Keep your existing Azure Information Protection label configuration.

-To prevent confusion, we recommend that you avoid creating labels in the Security & Compliance Center.
+If you are using AIP labels, for now we recommend that you avoid creating new labels in Security & Compliance Center until after you’ve completed your migration.
 The [Azure Information Protection migration topic](https://docs.microsoft.com/en-us/azure/information-protection/configure-policy-migrate-labels) has important information and some specific caveats.
 If you are not yet ready to migrate your production tenants to sensitivity labels, there is no cause for concern: for the moment, your users can continue using the Azure Information Protection client, and admins can continue using the Azure portal for management.

 ## Protect content on Windows devices by using endpoint protection in Microsoft Intune